 WHO: Blog owners & operators that make any money over the year (including all those product payments in reviews & giveaways!)
 EVEN if blogging or owning an etsy shop is not your full time job!
 If you make any money (or spend any money on your blog as a business) then you are required to report it on a Schedule C if you are a sole proprietor.
 You may also be able to report it under hobby income if you are not a registered business.

 WHAT: When doing your taxes you need to account for the money you made off your blog as well as your other job(s)

 WHEN: Taxes are due April 15th so make sure you sit down to get them done before hand!
 The sooner you turn in your taxes, the sooner you can get your refund!
 YAY.

 WHERE: I recommend making a little work station at home with all you tax documents, receipts, and blog information and carve out a couple hours to get it all taken care of and done with!

 WHY: Because the government wants to know how much you are making and wants to make sure you are playing by the rules.

 HOW: I am not claiming the title “expert” on any of this, but I want to share with you what I learned from doing my blog taxes for the first time ever this year.
 I hope it helps you feel more comfortable about the whole blog taxes thing and helps you stay organized and on top of things for future years.

 I had no idea I needed to worry about blog taxes this year.
 I work full time and I blog as a hobby, the thought to file my blog income was not anywhere on my radar.
-You can imagine my surprise when my husband was doing our taxes and came across a self employment document talking about needing to file over $400 and he asked me how much my blog made in 2013.
+(Now in 2018 as a full time blogger it is definitely on my radar!)
+But wherever you are in this journey, know that you need account for the money you made and spent on your blog.

 CREATING A SYSTEM